People Line Up in Adams Morgan for Discount Ink on Friday the 13th - Washingtonian

 The event draws both tattooed crowds and blank canvases.
 Sandy Aguilar of Falls Church got her first tattoo today alongside her friend Emma Liston, who attended the event at Embassy last year.
 George Washington University students Emily Francis and Caroline Assef came to the event to get matching tattoos to add to their collections, arriving at 9 AM to wait in line.

-Pagharion, it’s not just a way to celebrate a date on the calendar but also a way to give back to the city.
+For shop manager Anthony Pagharion, it’s not just a way to celebrate a date on the calendar but also a way to give back to the city.
 Artists, piercers, and support staff help plan the event, choose designs beforehand, and then work nonstop for the Embassy’s eight hours of business.
 Last year, the shop tattooed around 200 people on Friday the 13th.

 “During this time, the whole shop comes together to give back to the community,” says Pagharion.